DuyguKeskek/mirca.github.io/about/index.md

 In the Summer of 2015, I worked as an undergraduate guest researcher with the Nanofabrication Research Group in the National Institute of Standards and Technology (NIST), USA.
 In that opportunity, I wrote MATLAB code for single molecule localization microscopy (SMLM) and fluorescense localization imaging microscopy (FLIM).

-Currently, I hold a undergraduate teaching assistantship for the course of Probability and Statistics for Electrical Engineering and Computer Science.
-After graduating, I plan to apply to a PhD program in Optics.
+Currently, I hold a teaching assistant scholarship for the course of Probability and Statistics for Electrical Engineering and Computer Science.
+After graduation, I plan to apply to a PhD program in Optics.

 Besides loving math, physics, and programming, I also enjoy music, coffee, chess, running, and soccer.
 I'm also keen on math contests and russian probability books.